Banana Bread Pudding

 Instructions

-• Preheat the oven to 350°F. Grease a 9x13-inch baking pan with the butter and set it aside.
+• Preheat the oven to 350°F. Generously grease a 13×9-inch baking pan with butter then set it aside.

 • ★ Did you make this recipe?
 Don’t forget to give it a star rating below!